-BJP's Suvendu urges Bengal Guv to order independent judicial inquiry into Messi event fiasco
+BJP's Suvendu urges Bengal guv to order independent judicial inquiry into Messi event fiasco

 Chaos unfolded at the Salt Lake Stadium on Saturday, after spectators resorted to vandalism on failing to catch a glimpse of Messi, alleging gross mismanagement by the organisers and obstruction of views by VIPs.

-Police arrested the event’s prime organiser, Satadru Datta, while Chief Minister Mamata Banerjee announced the constitution of a high-level inquiry committee to probe the incident.
+Police arrested the event's main organiser, Satadru Datta, while Chief Minister Mamata Banerjee announced the constitution of a high-level inquiry committee to probe the incident.

 Adhikari, in his letter, held the sports department, police authorities and the minister-in-charge of sports and youth affairs responsible, alleging that the situation was "enabled, if not orchestrated", by the state administration.